MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-TransportRule.md

 This example returns detailed information for the rule named "Ethical Wall - Sales and Brokerage Departments".

-For more information about pipelining, see Pipelining.
-For more information about how to work with the output of a command, see Working with command output.
+For more information about pipelining, see Pipelining (https://technet.microsoft.com/library/aa998260.aspx).
+For more information about how to work with the output of a command, see Working with command output (https://technet.microsoft.com/library/bb123533.aspx).

 ### Example 3
 ```